 Reduce the risk of a fire by ensuring your stables are clear and tidy.
 Check your fire extinguishers, fire alarm and evacuation plan so everyone at the yard is aware of the procedures.

-4. Is he best in or out?
+4. Is your horse best in the stable or out in the field?

 5. Speak to your vet

-6. Report any incidences
+6. Report any incidences of fireworks

 The BHS is urging horse riders and owners to report any incidents or near misses involving fireworks via their Horse i app.
 This helps the charity to better understand and monitor the rate of equine-related incidents across the UK.